weidingerhp/mincraft_bootstrap_vscode/readme.md

 to use this correctly you will need to add
  - Gradle Language Support
- - JAva Extension Pack
+ - Java Extension Pack
  - Language support for Java
- - Java Test runner (if you plan to do test - which you should)
+ - Java Test Runner (if you plan to do test - which you should)
  - Maven for Java